 It is sometimes hard to put into words, but here it goes.
 His Word and His promises are what sustain me.
+We can think it is our own savvy or our own skill that has delivered us from our messes, but trust me, it is not.

 I want to share with you the scriptures I turn to in my life.
 Honestly, I used to only turn to Him when I thought I needed Him.
 When there was no way I could get out of the situation I was in without Him intervening.